Please click the course title below to scroll to the course description:

 Health Care Assistant: Introduction to Practice

 This course provides an introduction to the role of the HCA within the British Columbia health care system.
-Students will be introduced to the healthcare team and the roles and functions of HCA within the team.
+Students will be introduced to the health care team and the roles and functions of HCAs within the team.
 Students will also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective job-finding approaches.

 Health 1: Interpersonal Communications

-This course focuses on the development of self-awareness, increased understanding of others and development of effective interpersonal communication skills that can be used in a variety of caregiving contexts.
+This course focuses on the development of self-awareness, increased understanding of others and development of effective interpersonal communication skills that can be used in a variety of care- giving contexts.
 Students will be encouraged to become more aware of the impact of their own communication choices and patterns.
-They will have opportunity to develop and use communication techniques that demonstrate personal awareness, respect and active listening skills.
+You will have opportunity to develop and use communication techniques that demonstrate personal awareness, respect, and active listening skills.

 Health 2: Lifestyle and Choices

-This course introduces students to a holistic concept of health and the components of a health enhancing lifestyle.
-Students will be invited to reflect on their own experience of health, recognizing challenges and resources that can impact lifestyle choices.
+This course introduces you to a holistic concept of health and the components of a health-enhancing lifestyle.
+Students will be invited to reflect on your own experience of health, recognizing challenges and resources that can impact lifestyle choices.
 Students will be introduced to a model that can be applied in other courses to understand the multi-faceted aspects of health and healing.

 Healing 1: Caring for Individuals Experiencing Common Health Challenges